Greg Mortimer in icy waters, photo courtesy of Aurora Expeditions.

 • Greg Mortimer in the Antarctica, photo Peter Szyszka.

-The vessel is a true globetrotter from birth, having been developed on four continents: The ship owner SunStone Ships is based in the U.S., the travel operator Aurora Expeditions is Australian, the ship designer Ulstein is Norwegian, and the ship yard is Chinese.
-Now she will be exploring the White Continent.
+The vessel has been a true globetrotter from birth, having been developed on four continents: The ship owner SunStone Ships is based in the U.S., the travel operator Aurora Expeditions is Australian, the ship designer Ulstein is Norwegian, and the shipyard is Chinese.
+Now she is exploring the White Continent.

 Heading forward in adverse Antarctic weather

-Already on her first journey from the CMHI construction yard in China, the vessel came across very bad weather after leaving Cape Town heading for Ushuaia, Argentina.
-According to the Captain, the waves were 8-10 metres, with some waves reaching above deck 5, and strong winds.
-The vessel still kept high speed of 12-13 knots, with only 1 knot speed loss.
+Already on her first journey from the CMHI construction yard in China, the vessel encountered very bad weather after leaving Cape Town, heading for Ushuaia, Argentina.
+According to the Captain, the waves were 8-10 metres, with some reaching above deck 5, and there were strong winds.
+The vessel still maintained a high speed of 12-13 knots, with only a 1-knot speed loss.

 Captain Lindstrøm has been working in international shipping for about 40 years, the last 20 years as Master.

-The X-BOW® feature was launched by Ulstein in 2005 and is implemented in more than 100 vessels worldwide, mostly offshore vessels.
-Ulstein has, for decades, been a specialist in the offshore segment before entering into offshore renewable vessels, car/passenger vessels and expedition cruise vessels.
+Ulstein launched the X-BOW® feature in 2005, and it is now implemented in more than 100 vessels worldwide, mostly offshore vessels.
+Ulstein has been a specialist in the offshore segment for decades before entering offshore renewable vessels, car/passenger vessels, and expedition cruise vessels.

-Being an offshore specialist means that the vessels Ulstein designs must be robust and handle very tough weather in some of the world's harshest ocean areas.
+Being an offshore specialist means Ulstein's vessels must be robust and handle tough weather in some of the world's harshest ocean areas.
 When Ulstein turned to the cruise industry, the cruise ship owners immediately saw the potential.
-The 'Greg Mortimer' is the first cruise vessel with the X-BOW® feature, but there are now several others under construction in China and Norway.

 Greg Mortimer through icy waters in Antarctica photo Franz Wusits